Shaun Micallef's Mad as Hell: Recurring segments and characters

+Played by Roz Hammond.
 The simple speaking and thinking speechwriter to politician Jacqui Lambie.
 Often includes short film clips of Lambie saying something seemingly nonsensical or offensive, to which Norman responds by explaining what Lambie "really meant".
+Her segments usually ended with a shot of Micallef looking aside to the camera in the style of Frank Underwood and making a remark to the audience in a southern accent with Norman staring vacantly in the background.